nelaturi/urine_strip_pod_color_analyzer/README.md

 ## **Model & Data**

-- **Model**: TorchScript-serialized segmentation model trained to identify and classify pod regions in urine strip images.
+* **Segmentation Model**: A TorchScript-serialized deep learning model, trained to accurately identify and segment the Creatinine and Microalbumin pod regions within urine strip images.
+* **Calibrated Prediction Models**: Two separate `joblib`-serialized regression models (one for Creatinine, one for Microalbumin) that take multi-channel color features (RGB, HSV, Lab) extracted from the detected pods as input.
+These models predict a more accurate, continuous clinical value.
+For display, these continuous values are then "snapped" to the nearest predefined discrete value on the official reference chart to provide clinically relevant interpretations.
-- **Input**: `.jpg` or `.png` images of urine test strips.
+* **Input**: Standard `.jpg` or `.png` images of urine test strips.
+* **Output**: A composite summary image visually presenting:
+    * The **original uploaded urine strip image**.
+    * Color patches representing the average color of the detected Creatinine and Microalbumin pods.
+    * The **calibrated clinical value** (mapped to the closest reference chart label).
-- **Output**: Composite summary image with clinical mapping for each pod.
+    * The mean RGB color code for each pod.

 ---

 ## **Credits**

-- Developed by Naresh
+- Developed by Naresh Nelaturi
 - Powered by Flask, PyTorch, Albumentations, and Bootstrap.